Video games from the 80s were a starting point for games we see today.

 Another classic video game from the 80s is Space invaders.

-The sound, the score, and the activity worked perfectly with each other.
+The sound, the score, and the activity worked perfectly together.

 The aim of the game was to kill extraterrestrials that would move in all directions as you try to kill them.